 In Australia autoimmune disease affects between 5 to 10% of the population and is more common than cancer or heart disease.

-At present there are approximately 80 different types of autoimmune diseases that range in severity from mild to disabling, depending on which system of the body is affected.
-Common symptoms of autoimmune disorder includes fatigue, a general feeling of being unwell, joint pain, dizziness, and a rash or low grade fever.
-Blood tests for diagnosis include autoantibody tests as well as tests for inflammation such as CRP and ESR.
+At present there are over 80 different types of autoimmune diseases that range in severity from mild to disabling, depending on which system of the body is affected.
+Common symptoms of autoimmune disorder include: fatigue, a general feeling of being unwell, joint pain, dizziness, and a rash or low-grade fever.
+Blood tests for diagnosis include autoantibody tests, as well as tests for inflammation such as CRP and ESR.

 - Multiple sclerosis

 1. Bao et al (2014) Randomised controlled trial: Moxibustion and Acupuncture for the treatment of Crohn’s disease.
 World Journal of Gastroenterology.
 2014 Aug 21; 20(31); 11000-11011.